shoutem/shoutem.github.io/_posts/1-5-2-WritingATheme.md

 );
 ```

 As you can see, `connectStyle` takes the same format as `connect` method from Redux.
 Notice that we added extension prefix to the component name.
-It's a good practise to do so to prevent namespace collision.
+It's a good practice to do so to prevent namespace collision.

 Ok, we've added style from theme to the component, but we haven't implemented those styling rules in the theme.
 Let's modify our theme.